Paperspace/Docs/experiments/datasets.md

 ]
 ```

-Size units maybe specified with the SI prefix for base-10 units (K, M, G, T).
+Size units may be specified with the SI prefix for base-10 units (K, M, G, T).
 Or for base-2 quantities you may add an `i` specifier at the end (Ki, Mi, Gi, Ti).

 #### Downloading to Shared Storage